B. F. Clyde's Cider Mill

 B.F.
 Clyde's Cider Mill is a historic cider mill located in Mystic, Connecticut.
-It is the oldest and only surviving steam powered cider mill in the United States.
-It is also the oldest continuous producer of hard cider in the United States.
+It is the only surviving steam-powered cider mill in the United States, and the oldest continuous producer of hard cider in the United States.

 History

-Benjamin F. Clyde began selling apple cider in 1881, but had it pressed at other mills.
-He purchased his own mill in 1897.
-The mill itself was installed in 1898.
+Benjamin F. Clyde began selling apple cider in 1881, but he had it pressed at other mills.
+He purchased his own mill in 1897, which was installed in 1898.
 It has all steel construction and has one of the final screw presses.

-Since then, ownership of the mill has passed from generation to generation within the family, spanning six generations as of today.
+Since then, ownership of the mill has passed from generation to generation within the family, spanning six generations.
 Visiting the mill is a local tradition.

-In 1994 it was listed as a Historic Mechanical Engineering Landmark by the ASME.
+It was listed as a Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1994.